pgpavlides/pgpavlides/README.md

 📫 For any inquiries or collaborations, you can reach me at pgpavlides@gmail.com.

-🌳 Feel free to explore my portfolio and discover more about my projects here: George Pavlides Portfolio.
+🌳 Feel free to explore my portfolio and discover more about my projects here: <a href="https://www.pgpavlides.vercel.app/" title="Portfolio" target="_blank">Portfolio</a>.

 <br>